golemfactory/golem-js-preview-program/tasks/6-initialise-workers/README.md

     - Send the db only once to each provider as an initialization step
     - Run the validation in parallel and display the output to the user

+3. Add changes in the `initialise-workers` directory.

+4. [Fill out the feedback form](./FEEDBACK.md) and publish changes in your repository fork.

 ## Additional info

 - The example demonstrates that the requestor and provider side components of the app can be written in different languages.